ayang903/jsondict/README.md

-projectName: This is the name of the dataset or project.
+project_name: This is the name of the dataset or project.
 It's important that this name is unique and descriptive enough so that users can easily understand what data the project contains just by looking at the name.
 In CKAN, it's often used as the identifier for the dataset and is included in the dataset's URL.